xpack/web-doxygen/website/docs/api/index.md

-<p><a id="mainpage"></a></p>
+<a id="mainpage"></a>

-<p>Generated on Thursday, June 26, 2025 at 10:59 AM</p>
+Generated on Thursday, June 26, 2025 at 10:59 AM

 ## Introduction {#autotoc_md0}

-<p>This page provides a high-level overview of the internals of doxygen, with links to the relevant parts of the code.
+This page provides a high-level overview of the internals of doxygen, with links to the relevant parts of the code.
 This document is intended for developers who want to work on doxygen.
-Users of doxygen are referred to the <a href="https://www.doxygen.nl/manual/index.html">User Manual</a>.</p>
+Users of doxygen are referred to the <a href="https://www.doxygen.nl/manual/index.html">User Manual</a>.

-<p>The generic starting point of the application is of course the <a href="/web-doxygen/docs/api/files/src/main-cpp/#a3c04138a5bfe5d72780bb7e82a18e627">main()</a> function.</p>
+The generic starting point of the application is of course the <a href="/web-doxygen/docs/api/files/src/main-cpp/#a3c04138a5bfe5d72780bb7e82a18e627">main()</a> function.

 ## Configuration options {#autotoc_md1}

-<p>Configuration file data is stored in singleton class <a href="/web-doxygen/docs/api/namespaces/config">Config</a> and can be accessed using wrapper macros <a href="/web-doxygen/docs/api/files/src/config-h/#a737741e6991bdb5694a50075437a9d89">Config_getString()</a>, <a href="/web-doxygen/docs/api/files/src/config-h/#a06b59c3720174e9078f613095a89b295">Config_getInt()</a>, <a href="/web-doxygen/docs/api/files/src/config-h/#a15e896ce0b99792d1344b66af98928e7">Config_getList()</a>, <a href="/web-doxygen/docs/api/files/src/config-h/#afe899eec751dfb75a60c37ec3840e288">Config_getEnum()</a>, and <a href="/web-doxygen/docs/api/files/src/config-h/#a5373d0332a31f16ad7a42037733e8c79">Config_getBool()</a> depending on the type of the option.</p>
+Configuration file data is stored in singleton class <a href="/web-doxygen/docs/api/namespaces/config">Config</a> and can be accessed using wrapper macros <a href="/web-doxygen/docs/api/files/src/config-h/#a737741e6991bdb5694a50075437a9d89">Config\_getString()</a>, <a href="/web-doxygen/docs/api/files/src/config-h/#a06b59c3720174e9078f613095a89b295">Config\_getInt()</a>, <a href="/web-doxygen/docs/api/files/src/config-h/#a15e896ce0b99792d1344b66af98928e7">Config\_getList()</a>, <a href="/web-doxygen/docs/api/files/src/config-h/#afe899eec751dfb75a60c37ec3840e288">Config\_getEnum()</a>, and <a href="/web-doxygen/docs/api/files/src/config-h/#a5373d0332a31f16ad7a42037733e8c79">Config\_getBool()</a> depending on the type of the option.

-<p>The format of the configuration file (options and types) is defined by the file <span class="doxyComputerOutput">config.xml</span>.
+The format of the configuration file (options and types) is defined by the file <span class="doxyComputerOutput">config.xml</span>.
 As part of the build process, the python script <span class="doxyComputerOutput">configgen.py</span> will create the files <span class="doxyComputerOutput">configoptions.cpp</span>, <span class="doxyComputerOutput">configvalues.h</span> and <span class="doxyComputerOutput">configvalues.cpp</span> from this, which serves as the input for the configuration file parser that is invoked using <a href="/web-doxygen/docs/api/namespaces/config/#a88ed583dc36b1439108163403cc4224f">Config::parse()</a>.
-The script <span class="doxyComputerOutput">configgen.py</span> will also create the documentation for the configuration items, creating the file <span class="doxyComputerOutput">config.doc</span>.</p>
+The script <span class="doxyComputerOutput">configgen.py</span> will also create the documentation for the configuration items, creating the file <span class="doxyComputerOutput">config.doc</span>.

 ## Gathering Input files {#autotoc_md2}

-<p>After the configuration is known, the input files are searched using <a href="/web-doxygen/docs/api/files/src/doxygen-cpp/#a7ed1fdd15e6ed566c33a63fcd30d53c4">searchInputFiles()</a> and any tag files are read using <a href="/web-doxygen/docs/api/files/src/doxygen-cpp/#a7389d7a8c7a2859d36b88ff0dc477cdb">readTagFile()</a></p>
+After the configuration is known, the input files are searched using <a href="/web-doxygen/docs/api/files/src/doxygen-cpp/#a7ed1fdd15e6ed566c33a63fcd30d53c4">searchInputFiles()</a> and any tag files are read using <a href="/web-doxygen/docs/api/files/src/doxygen-cpp/#a7389d7a8c7a2859d36b88ff0dc477cdb">readTagFile()</a>

 ## Parsing Input files {#autotoc_md3}

-<p>The function <a href="/web-doxygen/docs/api/files/src/doxygen-cpp/#ae28f1a48382c964843997257b8d171f9">parseFilesSingleThreading()</a> takes care of parsing all files (in case <span class="doxyComputerOutput">NUM_PROC_THREADS!=1</span>, the function <a href="/web-doxygen/docs/api/files/src/doxygen-cpp/#af69cff788100ddb682f88658018d3969">parseFilesMultiThreading()</a> is used instead).</p>
+The function <a href="/web-doxygen/docs/api/files/src/doxygen-cpp/#ae28f1a48382c964843997257b8d171f9">parseFilesSingleThreading()</a> takes care of parsing all files (in case <span class="doxyComputerOutput">NUM\_PROC\_THREADS!=1</span>, the function <a href="/web-doxygen/docs/api/files/src/doxygen-cpp/#af69cff788100ddb682f88658018d3969">parseFilesMultiThreading()</a> is used instead).

-<p>These functions use the <a href="/web-doxygen/docs/api/classes/parsermanager">ParserManager</a> singleton factory to create a suitable parser object for each file.
+These functions use the <a href="/web-doxygen/docs/api/classes/parsermanager">ParserManager</a> singleton factory to create a suitable parser object for each file.
 Each parser implements two abstract interfaces: <a href="/web-doxygen/docs/api/classes/outlineparserinterface">OutlineParserInterface</a> en <a href="/web-doxygen/docs/api/classes/codeparserinterface">CodeParserInterface</a>.
 The <a href="/web-doxygen/docs/api/classes/outlineparserinterface">OutlineParserInterface</a> is used to collect information about the symbols that can be documented but does not look into the body of functions.
-The <a href="/web-doxygen/docs/api/classes/codeparserinterface">CodeParserInterface</a> is used for syntax highlighting, but also to collect the symbol references needed for cross reference relations.</p>
+The <a href="/web-doxygen/docs/api/classes/codeparserinterface">CodeParserInterface</a> is used for syntax highlighting, but also to collect the symbol references needed for cross reference relations.

-<p>If the parser indicates it needs preprocessing via <a href="/web-doxygen/docs/api/classes/outlineparserinterface/#a0df8efc6ad67956cf54b7dec68c932b4">OutlineParserInterface::needsPreprocessing()</a>, doxygen will call <a href="/web-doxygen/docs/api/classes/preprocessor/#ab3f6062c1f94727e3d51963720d13417">Preprocessor::processFile()</a> on the file.</p>
+If the parser indicates it needs preprocessing via <a href="/web-doxygen/docs/api/classes/outlineparserinterface/#a0df8efc6ad67956cf54b7dec68c932b4">OutlineParserInterface::needsPreprocessing()</a>, doxygen will call <a href="/web-doxygen/docs/api/classes/preprocessor/#ab3f6062c1f94727e3d51963720d13417">Preprocessor::processFile()</a> on the file.

-<p>A second step is to convert multiline C++-style comments into C style comments for easier processing later on.
+A second step is to convert multiline C++-style comments into C style comments for easier processing later on.
 As side effect of this step also aliases (ALIASES option) are resolved.
-The function that performs these 2 tasks is called <a href="/web-doxygen/docs/api/files/src/commentcnv-h/#a4706ae57556b5cab395e8d2c8ec666b9">convertCppComments()</a>.</p>
+The function that performs these 2 tasks is called <a href="/web-doxygen/docs/api/files/src/commentcnv-h/#a4706ae57556b5cab395e8d2c8ec666b9">convertCppComments()</a>.

-<p><em>Note:</em> Alias resolution should better be done in a separate step as it is now coupled to C/C++ code and does not work automatically for other languages!</p>
+<em>Note:</em> Alias resolution should better be done in a separate step as it is now coupled to C/C++ code and does not work automatically for other languages!

-<p>The third step is the actual language parsing and is done by calling <a href="/web-doxygen/docs/api/classes/outlineparserinterface/#a40c002cf93d56d617f3ca92ff9b0a210">OutlineParserInterface::parseInput()</a> on the parser interface returned by the <a href="/web-doxygen/docs/api/classes/parsermanager">ParserManager</a>.</p>
+The third step is the actual language parsing and is done by calling <a href="/web-doxygen/docs/api/classes/outlineparserinterface/#a40c002cf93d56d617f3ca92ff9b0a210">OutlineParserInterface::parseInput()</a> on the parser interface returned by the <a href="/web-doxygen/docs/api/classes/parsermanager">ParserManager</a>.

-<p>The result of parsing is a tree of <a href="/web-doxygen/docs/api/classes/entry">Entry</a> objects.
-Each <a href="/web-doxygen/docs/api/classes/entry">Entry</a> object roughly contains the raw data for a symbol and is later converted into a <a href="/web-doxygen/docs/api/classes/definition">Definition</a> object.</p>
+The result of parsing is a tree of <a href="/web-doxygen/docs/api/classes/entry">Entry</a> objects.
+Each <a href="/web-doxygen/docs/api/classes/entry">Entry</a> object roughly contains the raw data for a symbol and is later converted into a <a href="/web-doxygen/docs/api/classes/definition">Definition</a> object.

-<p>When a parser finds a special comment block in the input, it will do a first pass parsing via <a href="/web-doxygen/docs/api/classes/commentscanner/#a2e48aae075e2f44ddd785428b4099f4a">CommentScanner::parseCommentBlock()</a>.
+When a parser finds a special comment block in the input, it will do a first pass parsing via <a href="/web-doxygen/docs/api/classes/commentscanner/#a2e48aae075e2f44ddd785428b4099f4a">CommentScanner::parseCommentBlock()</a>.
 During this pass the comment block is split into multiple parts if needed.
 Some data that is later needed is extracted like section labels, xref items, and formulas.
-Also <a href="/web-doxygen/docs/api/classes/markdown">Markdown</a> markup is processed via <a href="/web-doxygen/docs/api/classes/markdown/#ad40652cc4db61282f2b0ef5202927d10">Markdown::process()</a> during this pass.</p>
+Also <a href="/web-doxygen/docs/api/classes/markdown">Markdown</a> markup is processed via <a href="/web-doxygen/docs/api/classes/markdown/#ad40652cc4db61282f2b0ef5202927d10">Markdown::process()</a> during this pass.

 ## Resolving relations {#autotoc_md4}

-<p>The <a href="/web-doxygen/docs/api/classes/entry">Entry</a> objects created and filled during parsing and stored as a tree of <a href="/web-doxygen/docs/api/classes/entry">Entry</a> nodes, which is kept in memory.</p>
+The <a href="/web-doxygen/docs/api/classes/entry">Entry</a> objects created and filled during parsing and stored as a tree of <a href="/web-doxygen/docs/api/classes/entry">Entry</a> nodes, which is kept in memory.

-<p>Doxygen does a number of tree walks over the <a href="/web-doxygen/docs/api/classes/entry">Entry</a> nodes in the tree to build up the data structures needed to produce the output.</p>
+Doxygen does a number of tree walks over the <a href="/web-doxygen/docs/api/classes/entry">Entry</a> nodes in the tree to build up the data structures needed to produce the output.

-<p>The resulting data structures are all children of the generic base class called <a href="/web-doxygen/docs/api/classes/definition">Definition</a> which holds all non-specific data for a symbol definition.</p>
+The resulting data structures are all children of the generic base class called <a href="/web-doxygen/docs/api/classes/definition">Definition</a> which holds all non-specific data for a symbol definition.

-<p><a href="/web-doxygen/docs/api/classes/definition">Definition</a> is an abstract base class.
-Concrete subclasses are</p>
+<a href="/web-doxygen/docs/api/classes/definition">Definition</a> is an abstract base class.
+Concrete subclasses are

 <ul class="doxyList ">
 <li><a href="/web-doxygen/docs/api/classes/classdef">ClassDef</a>: for storing class/struct/union related data</li>